COVID-19 Update for Willow Towers

 - Safety measures in place

-- Communication with your loved ones
+Visitation with your loved ones

 Safety Measures in Place

-- We are following strict infection control and prevention guidelines, and performing staff training and audits throughout all departments to ensure competency and compliance;
+- We are following strict infection control and prevention guidelines, and performing staff training and audits throughout all departments to ensure competency and compliance.

-Please do not hesitate to contact us with any questions at 914-636-6565.
+Please do not hesitate to contact us with any additional questions at 914-636-6565.